Relativistic Fluids, Hydrodynamic Frames and their Galilean versus Carrollian Avatars: Galilean fluid dynamics

 have tensorial transformation rules, and their trace is a scalar.\footnote{Observe that neither $\frac{1}{\Omega}\partial_t $ nor $\frac{1}{\Omega}\mathscr{L}_{\mathbf{A}}$ acting on Galilean tensors give separately tensors because of \eqref{galdelt} and $A^i$ transforming as \eqref{gal-trans1}.} We can apply this to $\mathbf{w}$ or $\mathbf{v}$ (see \eqref{galdifawom} and \eqref{galdifv}) and define

+where the upper indices refer to the vectors $\mathbf{w}$ and $\mathbf{v}$, corresponding to the geometry and fluid respectively.
 The former is purely geometrical (and emerges in the large-$c$ expansion of the relativistic-spacetime Levi--Civita connection in Zermelo frame\footnote{As a general comment, valid both in the present chapter on Galilean dynamics as well as in the next on Carrollian, the $c$-dependence of our relativistic metrics is always explicit and in line with the Galilean (or Carrollian) reduction.
 Hence, every term in the power expansions is Galilean-covariant (or Carrollian-covariant).}); the latter is associated with a fluid of velocity $v^i$.
 They coincide for a fluid at rest in the locally inertial frame, i.e. for $v^i = w^i$.
 From these tensors, one defines their traceless relatives and the traces: the \emph{geometric Galilean shear}

 and the \emph{geometric Galilean expansion}

 as well as the \emph{fluid Galilean shear}

 and the \emph{fluid Galilean expansion}